Maths

 Maths at Causeway Green Primary School

 Our Maths curriculum aims to nurture a love of mathematical creativity through mastering fluency, reasoning and problem-solving.
-We will develop the ability to connect mathematical ideas and skills within Maths lessons and the wider curriculum.
-We aim to support pupils to see mathematical concepts within the world around them, enabling them to become confident problem solvers during childhood and in the future.
+Children will develop the ability to connect mathematical ideas and skills within Maths lessons and the wider curriculum.

 Our Maths Lead is Mrs Marie Bastable

-New concepts are introduced with a link back to objectives covered previously.
-Children are given many opportunities to make links between embedded and new learning.
-Scaffolds (such as new vocabulary and representations are included on the Maths Working Wall)
+Introducing the Concept - New concepts are introduced with a link back to objectives covered previously.
+Children are given many opportunities to make connections between embedded and new learning.
+Scaffolds (such as new vocabulary and representations) are modelled and explored on the Maths Working Walls.

-Concrete, pictorial, and abstract (CPA) is a highly effective approach to teaching that develops a deep and sustainable understanding of Maths in pupils.
+Teaching and Learning - Concrete, pictorial and abstract (CPA) is a highly effective approach to teaching that develops a deep and sustainable understanding of Maths in pupils.

 Impact